-In the 19th and 20th century, it was typical for a prosperous family with children to have a number of paid servants who both lived and worked in the home.
-The Haases and Lilienthals were no exception.
-Records indicate that they had no less than 6-7 people in their employment at any given time.
+In the 19th and 20th centuries, it was common for a prosperous middle class family to have a number of paid servants, or staff, most of whom both lived and worked in the home.
+The Haas and Lilienthal families had close to 6-7 people in their employment at any given time.
 Their staff was comprised of a chauffeur, an upstairs maid, a downstairs maid, a nursemaid (nanny), a laundryman, a cook and a waitress.
-Census records show that their household staff was comprised of immigrants from Nova Scotia, China, Japan, Ireland, Germany, and France.
+Census records show that the household staff was comprised of immigrants from Nova Scotia, China, Japan, Ireland, Germany, and France.

 TILLIE RICHTER - COOK

 MORTON VRANG - CHAUFFEUR

 His connection to the Haas-Lilienthal House was initially with the children of Charles and Fanny, Madeline and Billy Haas (William).
 After both parents passed away in the span of seven years, the children and their maid moved into the suite built for them by Alice and Sam.
 He built a doll house for the girls and designed the train layout for Billy (both of which are still in the house today).